kpetremann/mqtt-exporter/README.md

 mqtt_temperature{topic="zigbee2mqtt_garage"} 1.0
 ```

-Note: the metric name mqtt_state is not kept to reduce collision risks as it is too common.
+Note: the metric name mqtt_state is not kept reducing collision risks as it is too common.

 ### Zwavejs2Mqtt

 This exporter also supports Zwavejs2Mqtt metrics, preferably using "named topics" (see [official documentation](https://zwave-js.github.io/zwavejs2mqtt/#/usage/setup?id=gateway)).

-To setup this, you need to specify the topic prefix used by Zwavejs2Mqtt in `ZWAVE_TOPIC_PREFIX` the environment variable (default being "zwave/").
+To set up this, you need to specify the topic prefix used by Zwavejs2Mqtt in `ZWAVE_TOPIC_PREFIX` the environment variable (default being "zwave/").

+### ESPHome

+ESPHome is supported only when using the default `state_topic`: "<TOPIC_PREFIX>/<COMPONENT_TYPE>/<COMPONENT_NAME>/state". (see [official documentation](https://esphome.io/components/mqtt.html#mqtt-component-base-configuration)).

+To set up this, you need to specify the topic prefix list used by ESPHome in `ESPHOME_TOPIC_PREFIXES` the environment variable (default being "", so disabled).

+This is a list so you can simply set one or more topic prefixes, the separator being a comma.

+Example: `ESPHOME_TOPIC_PREFIXES="esphome-weather-indoor,esphome-weather-outdoor"`

+If all of your ESPHome topics share a same prefix, you can simply put the common part.
+In the above example, `"esphome"` will match all topic starting by "esphome".

 ### Configuration